Skip to content

 Add Action

-6. Select any of the action paths, but for this guide, let's select Severity as an action path.
+6. Select any of the action rule categories, but for this guide, let's select Severity as an action path.

 Select Severity